egonw/bacting-paper/paper.md

 updated to use OPSIN version 2.4.0, released in 2018 [@Lowe2011].
 The *bridgedb* manager was updated to BridgeDb version 2.3.8, released in 2020 [@Brenninkmeijer2020; @vanIersel2010].

-# Functionality
+# Ported Functionality

-Bioclipse has a long list of managers and so far only a subset has been ported, focusing in personal use cases, some of which are briefly described in this table:
+Bioclipse has a long list of managers and so far only a subset has been ported, which is briefly described in this table:

 | Bacting Manager      | Functionality                                                                        |
 | -------------------- | ------------------------------------------------------------------------------------ |